MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 **Owners** – Workplace Analytics Admins, Analysts, and limited Analysts have full access to Sources

-Data sources shows what Office 365 collaboration data and organizational data was most recently uploaded into Workplace Analytics.
+In **Sources**, you can see what Office 365 collaboration data and organizational data was most recently uploaded into Workplace Analytics.
 You can view average weekly meeting and email activity and measured-employee characteristics to ensure sufficient data coverage.
 You can also see high-level CRM data if it is uploaded and processed in Workplace Analytics.
 For details, see [Sources](data-sourcesv2.md).

 ## Upload